virtual-labs/exp-memory-forensics-au/experiment/aim.md

 <u><h3>Aim of the experiment</h3></u>

- <p>The main objective of this experiment is to  test and understand the properties and  difference between how the data is stored in conventional database and blockchain database.</p> .
+ <p>This experiment's goal is to introduce students to memory forensics by analyzing memory images through use cases commonly seen in the real world.</p> .